 Substances such as rust and sludge can gradually begin to form and collect within your central heating system over time.
 These materials can begin to impact the performance and efficiency of your heating system and eventually lead to a breakdown.

 Central heating rust inhibitor helps to prevent this internal corrosion and keep your boiler functioning effectively for as long as possible.
-The chemicals within in the heating system inhibitor will work together to break down the sludge in your central heating system and protect it from building up again.
+The chemicals in the heating system inhibitor will work together to break down the sludge in your central heating system and prevent it from building up again.

 How often should central heating inhibitor be changed?